akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 The rules are defined in a YML file that you can import in the PIM, using a dedicated job profile.

+A rule is defined by a code (required) and you can name it with a label as well.
+This label can have a value per locale.

-This feature is very, like, really powerful, and the usecases are countless.
+This feature is very, like, really powerful, and the use cases are countless.
 In order to guide you in the rules engine usage, we wrote this article where you will find out what you can use it for and how it works.

 # Available actions